NVIDIA/DALI/docs/FAQ.rst

 Q: How does DALI differ from TF, PyTorch, MXNet, XYZ FW
 #######################################################
-A: The main difference is that the data preprocessing and augmentations are GPU accelerated, and the processing is done for the whole batch at the time to improve GPU utilization.
+A: The main difference is that the data preprocessing, and augmentations are GPU accelerated, and the processing is done for the whole batch at the time to improve GPU utilization.
 Also, it can be used in multiple different FW - TF, MXNet, PyTorch, PaddlePaddle - so you are sure that the data processing is bit-exact, which is important when you move models between FWs